techphd/CWAScheduler/README.md

 INSTALLATION
 ------------

-	Simply double click Symposium to run the algorithm after ensuring all requirements have been met.
+	Build and create the out/production/CWAScheduler.jar double click the jar file to run the algorithm after ensuring all requirements have been met.

 RUN
 ------------
 	There is a three options to running the application.
-The first one is double click Symposium.jar to get a user interface.
+The first one is double click CWAScheduler.jar to get a user interface.
 The other two options are using the command line as follows:
-	$ Symposium input.json
+	$ CWAScheduler.jar input.json
-	$ Symposium input.json output.json
+	$ CWAScheduler.jar input.json output.json

 INPUT FORMATTING